5 Flattering Wide-Leg Jean Outfits for Women Over 50

 1. Style wide-leg jeans with a fitted top or a top tucked in.

-Wide-leg jeans are most flattering when you wear them with a fitted top or shirt that is either cropped or that you tuck in.
-Creating a defined waist gives the illusion of an hourglass shape to create a flattering silhouette.
-(Cropped jackets are also excellent for this too.)
+Wide-leg jeans are most flattering when paired with a fitted top or shirt that is either cropped or tucked in.
+Creating a defined waistline gives the illusion of an hourglass shape, creating a flattering silhouette.
+(Cropped jackets are also excellent for this, too.)

-If you want to wear a roomier top with wide-leg jeans, like a pretty blouse, or an oversized sweater, be sure to tuck or half-tuck to highlight your waist.
+If you want to wear a roomier top with wide-leg jeans, such as a pretty blouse or an oversized sweater, be sure to tuck or half-tuck it to highlight your waist.
 A belt also helps.

 If you are short, you must be especially mindful of defining your waist.
-Long or voluminous tops with wide-leg pants can easily overwhelm your small frame and make you look short and wide.
+Long or voluminous tops paired with wide-leg pants can easily overwhelm your small frame, making you appear short and wide.

 shop the post